unahouExosite/docs/portals/README.md

 ##### Request

 * Request string.
-    * `"reDirect"` - URL when login fail reDirect to where..
+    * `"reDirect"` - the URL to reDirect to if login fails.

 * Request body is empty.

 ##### Response

-* `200 OK`: Returned if the token is created successfully.
+* `200 OK`: Returned if the token was created successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get callee user token.
+    * Returned if the caller does not have permission to GET the user's token.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example